HarikrishnanB/HarikrishnanB/README.md

 <br>

-Hi, I'm ### HARIKRISHNAN B, a Graphical designer and a Developer 🚀 from India.
+Hi, I'm a Graphical designer and a Developer 🚀 from India.
 I'm a currently passionate in UI UX designing and is exploring its principles & methodology inorder to create life at interactive designes.
 Beside's designing, I also enjoy learning web and app development.

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool
-- 🌱 I’m currently learning java and C;
+- 🌱 I’m currently learning Java and C;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [Harikrishnan B](https://www.linkedin.com/in/harikrishnan-b-52229618b);
 - 📝[Resume]()